 Where to see: The common mayfly is widespread among wetlands, preferring fresh, unpolluted waters.

-Tyria jacobaeae This striking moth flies during the day.
-As caterpillars, they feed on ragwort plants and are a key species in controlling the spread of this toxic weed.
+The striking cinnabar moth flies during the day, frequently spotted on canal banks.
+As caterpillars, they feed on ragwort plants, and are a key species in controlling the spread of this toxic weed.

 Appearance: The cinnabar has predominantly black forewings with bright red stripes and vivid red hindwings with black borders.